Car Test Centre, England

 About this test centre

 Sheffield (Handsworth) is the DVSA car test centre in Sheffield, South Yorkshire.
-Examiners use a small set of fixed routes built around the roads immediately surrounding the centre.
+Examiners drive a mix of the roads immediately surrounding the centre; the DVSA does not publish its test routes.
 Volume is not the issue at Sheffield (Handsworth).
 86.5K tests sit on the record across 2017-18-2024-25, so the trend line below reflects real movement, not sample noise.

 Rank: #266 of 323.
 Pass rate: 45.3%.
 UK average: 48.7%.
 That's a bottom quartile centre by the DVSA's own published figures.
 First-attempt pass rate at Sheffield (Handsworth): 45.8%, against 49% nationally.
 That's 3.2 points below the UK average.
-Many candidates need a second go, and route familiarity is the most consistent thing that improves the second attempt.
+Many candidates need a second go, and local-road familiarity is one of the most consistent things that improves the second attempt.

 All figures shown are aggregated from the DVSA quarterly statistical release covering the most recent reporting periods available.
 Pass-rate calculations exclude tests cancelled by the candidate or examiner.
 Sample sizes and methodology are described in the source attribution at the foot of this page.